The benefits of budgeting - and why you should be doing it

-The Personal Account at thinkmoney could eliminate those unexpected fees, leaving you with one transparent fee per month*.
+The Managed Current Account at thinkmoney could eliminate those unexpected fees, leaving you with one transparent fee per month*.
 More information about how our budgeting service works can be found here.

 If you're in debt, it's really important that you have enough money for repayments - and budgeting carefully can help you to make sure you do.

 Similarly, if you'd like to start saving for something special, but you've never got enough money at the end of the month, budgeting can help you to work savings into your regular 'expenses'.

 Sometimes people refer to saving as 'paying yourself' and they say you should do it before you pay for any non-essentials at all, to make sure you really do put money aside.